Chainguard & Iron Bank Imaging¶

 Warning

-Containers may become non-compliant and/or receive a lower ORA score at any time when Common Vulnerabilities and Exposures (CVEs) exceed the timeline requirements.
-To help with this uncertainty, please notify 2F of any Iron Bank containers you plan to use that are currently shown as compliant and have a good ORA score.
+Containers may become non-compliant and/or receive a lower Overall Risk Assessment score at any time when Common Vulnerabilities and Exposures (CVEs) exceed the timeline requirements.
+To help with this uncertainty, please notify 2F of any Iron Bank containers you plan to use that are currently shown as compliant and have a good Overall Risk Assessment score.
 The Game Warden team will do its best to support their use.

 When image compliance changes, your team must coordinate with the image owner, through P1, to resolve the issue.
 As an alternative, you can migrate to an acceptable image; preferably, this would be an updated and compliant image.
-If the Iron Bank base image becomes non-compliant due to End of Life (EoL), for example, you should switch to an updated base image with an appropriate ABC criteria and ORA score.
+If the Iron Bank base image becomes non-compliant due to End of Life (EoL), for example, you should switch to an updated base image with an appropriate Acceptance Baseline Criteria and Overall Risk Assessment score.

 Typically, there is a substantial overlap (such as 6-12 months) between when a new base image is introduced and when the previous version becomes EoL.
 As a best practice, application developers should check for updated image versions monthly (at minimum) and transition to the new releases.
 This will improve application security and ensure government compliance.